7 inducted into UOG Hall of Fame

 “Thank you, University of Guam.
 I am very honored.
 I appreciate it, a lot.”

-During the ceremony, Cristobal shared a story and donated a momento for the athletic department’s trophy case.
+During the ceremony, Cristobal shared a story and donated a memento for the athletic department’s trophy case.

 “In 1974, I injured my knee in one game and I was out for the rest of the season,” he recalled.
 “So, in one game, UOG won that game and dedicated this game ball to me," he added, while picking up the keepsake.